 Deadlines for Application

-Applications for admission in the 2011-12 academic year will be received by the University beginning in October, 2011.
-The deadline for submitting the application and accompanying fees is January 15, 2012.
-All supporting materials (transcripts, TOEFL scores, GRE scores, statement of purpose, and letters of recommendation) must be received by February 15, 2012.
+The deadline for submitting the application and accompanying fees is January 15, for admission the following Fall term.
+All supporting materials (transcripts, TOEFL scores, GRE scores, statement of purpose, and letters of recommendation) must be received by February 15.
 Prospective students are encouraged to apply early in the application period to ensure that all documents are received prior to review.
 Incomplete applications cannot be considered.

 Materials sent to the University Admissions Office

 The application form, application fees, and two copies of official transcripts from all institutions of higher education that you have attended must be sent from the originating institution directly to the Cal Poly Admissions Office.
 The Department is not permitted to forward transcripts to the Admissions Office.